franciscop/superdom/README.md

 ## Manipulate

-Did we say it returns an array?
+Did we say it returns a simple array?

 ```js
 dom.a.forEach(link => link.innerHTML = 'I am a link');